| The

 The

-other examples used.
-This was done to show you that the number
+examples used.
+This was done to show you that the number of bits

-of bits available for your use is not limited to one byte.
+available for your use is not limited to one byte.
+You are really

-You are really limited by however many bytes Perl uses for
+limited by however many bytes Perl uses for one scalar variable

 |